hapaxant/EEUData/README.md

-# EEUWU
+# EEUData
-various stuff for eeuniverse/eeworlds
+A library for EEUniverse, and some bots. targets .net framework 4.7.2

-EEUniverse.Library changed to work with websocket-sharp .net framework 4.7.2
+EEUniverse.Library slightly modified to work with websocket-sharp.

-EEUData/EEWData lets you work with world/player data easily.
-Use Parse() method in OnMessage event to use it.
+EEUData parses world/player data for you.
+See example project.

-EEWArtist lets you upload images to worlds easily.
+EEUArtist lets you upload images to worlds.